 2017 Federal Court Judgment of Hon.
 Justice Mactavish rules Jade’s charter rights breached by the Canadian Federal Government - Click here

 On July 18th, 2018 Hon.
 Justice O’Marra awards Jade $105,000 default judgment in sex assault case.
-(The default judgment was set aside and the matter will go to trial, where she will be represented by counsel on contingency) - Click here
+(The default judgment was set aside and the matter will go to trial - Click here

 On Dec 19th, 2018 2 counts of failure to complies were withdrawn - Click here